TechDocsStudio/biel-docs/docs/quickstart.md

 # Quickstart

 Welcome to the **Biel.ai** documentation!
-In just a few steps, you'll have a chatbot integrated and running on your website.
+In just a few steps, you'll have an AI-powered chatbot for your website and documents.

 ## 1. Create your Biel.ai account